SAP-samples/teched2022-DA180/exercises/ex5/README.md

 <br>

-Now, in order the visualize the original time series data itself and in order to not pull the millions of data points to python, we use the __m4_sampling__ method of hana_ml.
-M4 is a visualization-oriented time series data aggregation method.
+Now, in order the __visualize the original time series__ data itself and in order to not pull the millions of data points to python, we use the __m4_sampling__ method of hana_ml. __M4 is a visualization-oriented time series data aggregation method__.
 The M4 width parameter (here 200) is an indicator to how many pixels wide the visualization plot will be and thus the datapoints to be reduced respectively.
 ````Python
 # M4 sampling and time series plot
 from hana_ml.visualizers.m4_sampling import m4_sampling